WebMaestroFr/wm-less-compiler/readme.txt

 - ```wp_enqueue_style( 'my-less-handle', 'http://example.com/css/mystyle.less', $deps, $ver, $media );```

-  Alternatively you can register and enqueue your LESS cheats the same way you would do for your CSS.
+  Alternatively you can register and enqueue your LESS sheets the same way you would do for your CSS.

 You will most likely use these in your theme's `functions.php`.